 - How much supervision, direction, or control will the end client exert over the contractor?

 - Has the contractor had to pay for any materials in order to provide their services?

 - Has the contractor been integrated into the client workforce?

 The government is currently reviewing CEST in preparation for the extension of the off-payroll rules to the private sector.
 It will not be mandatory for employers to use CEST to determine the IR35 status of their contractors, but HMRC have said they will stand by the results given by CEST, unless any checks reveal that inaccurate information has been submitted.

 Clients will be responsible for developing their own internal systems to handle any disagreements between themselves and their contractors regarding IR35 status determination.
 The government will set out the minimum requirements for these internal systems in the new legislation.

 Preparing for changes to IR35

 Employers are advised to assess their business to see whether they qualify as a ‘small’ company.
 If they do not, they should assess how many contractors they currently engage with and review their contracts for details about the nature of their current engagements.
 Employers should then use CEST, or another means, to assess whether their contractors will be inside or outside IR35 when the new legislation takes effect.

 Employment businesses are advised to makes sure their clients are aware of the impending changes, and encourage them to assess their workforce.
 A strategy should then be developed between the employment business and their clients to work out how clients will manage any increased costs introduced by the changes to IR35 rules.
 Process and software changes to account for new IR35 working practices should also form part of the strategy.

-To find out more or book a place, contact Liam O Connell of the CK Group on +44 1246 457706, or email him at firstname.lastname@example.org.
+To find out more contact Liam O Connell of the CK Group on +44 1246 457706, or email him at firstname.lastname@example.org.